c-st/algobot/README.md

 ### Feature list

 - [x] Regularly collect rewards (based on Step function + Lambda)
+- [x] Determine interval for collection based on amount to claim
-- [ ] API for configuring settings
+- [x] API for configuring settings
-- [ ] Frontend for configuring settings
+- [x] Frontend for configuring settings
 - [ ] Fund account with transaction fees

 ### Future optimizations

-- 2FA/password once address has been registered
+- verify address ownership
-- Determine optimal interval for sending 0.00 ALGO (rewards should be significantly larger than transaction fees)
-- Notify users if deposited fee is about to run out
+- notify users if deposited fee is about to run out

 ## Getting started